Jammy2211/PHY2039_2526/content/offpiste/bug_fixing.md

 ```

-##  Bug 2
+##  Bug 1

-This script creates two matrices, and computes:
+This script creates two 1D numpy arrays, and computes:

     1) Their sum.
-    2) Their dot product.

-However, it contains a bug and does not given the expected result.

-In the lecture I will show how to use print() statements to debug and fix this code.
+    2) It then tries to perform a matrix multiplicaiton, assuming one is 3 x 1 and the other is 1 x 3, but it fails.

+The goal is to get a 3 x 3 matrix as the result of the matrix multiplication.

 **Intended behaviour**